 BARRAMUNDI FISHING TRIP FOR SUNRISE

 One of the coolest things to do in Kakadu National Park is to wake up before sunrise and head out onto the Yellow Water Billabong on a small boat.
 We did a Barramundi fishing tour and it was insanely beautiful and we caught a lot of fish.
 At sunrise, we were the only ones out on the water and it was glassy still.
 The reflections were immaculate.
 We saw lots of crocodiles too so this tour was almost like a sightseeing tour as well as a fishing tour.
 We ended up catching about 10 Barramundi fish, but they were slightly too small to keep.
-We were casting right next to a big crocodile at one stage who didn’t seem to care.
+We were casting right next to a big crocodile at one stage who didn’t seem to care and saw lots of other native animals throughout our time on the water.

 If you do get a Barramundi that is of the legal size you can take it to the restaurant at Cooinda Lodge and the chef will cook it up with some fries and salad for a small cost.